FCrSTATS/fc.rstats/README.md

 ### parse_tracking()
 **Parse an ChyronHego Tracking Data File:** ChyronHego's tracking data contains positional data at 25 frames per second.
 The raw data comes in .dat format with all players, officials and ball positional data per frame combined in a string.
 This function spilts up the string and arranges the resulting data in a logical format.

+## Data Preparation Functions

+### add_TimeSync()
+**Add a TimeSync variable :** The OPTA and ChyronHego datasets don't share a common clock.
+OPTA data is recorded in seconds and ChyronHego data is recorded at 25 frames a second.
+The addition of a TimeSync variable to the events dataframe allows the two dataframes to be synced and linked together easier with a common clock.

+### add_attacking_direction()
+**Add the attacking direction to events:** Adding a variable of 'attacking.direction' to the events dataframe allows us to keep track of the direction of play and how that relates to x, y positioning.
+It's a basic but crucial variable to add to our events dataframe to improve our analysis.

+### add_CH_origin()
+**Convert the pass origin from OPTA to ChyronHego spec:** OPTA event data has two variables x and y, that represent the the x and y pitch coordinates for the origina point of an event.
+We can convert from OPTA 0-100 values to ChyronHego CM and return the events dataframe back with new variables of origin.x and origin.y.
+The attacking.direction needs to be added to the events dataframe first from the 'add_attacking_direction' function in this package.

+### add_pass_target()
+**Convert the pass destination from OPTA to ChyronHego spec:** OPTA event data has two variables x and y, that represent the the x and y pitch coordinates for the origina point of an event.
+We can convert from OPTA 0-100 values to ChyronHego CM and return the events dataframe back with new variables of origin.x and origin.y.
+The attacking.direction needs to be added to the events dataframe first from the 'add_attacking_direction' function in this package.

 ## Plotting Functions